linkarzu/linkarzu.github.io/_tabs/about.md

 - I was asked this in
   [this reddit post](https://www.reddit.com/r/emacs/comments/1meuo52/comment/n74320l/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button){:target="\_blank"}
   in a very rude manner, calling me a fraud and all that good stuff
-- The comment was deleted by the same user after my reply, but
+- The comment was deleted by the same user after my reply, but:

 ### Here's what I replied (grab your popcorn)